Adetoyebamise/chapterjs/chapterjsNineLoop/explainLoop.md

 - Use the ForEach loop to loop through an array of objects and log the second property of each object to the console
 - Study chapter 6 and chapter 9

-#### Assignment Objective

--   Explain Infinite Loops with Example

--   Explain For loops with Example

--   Explain For each loops with Example

--   Explain For of loops with example

--   Use the ForEach loop to loop through an array of objects and log the second property of each object to the console

--   Study chapter 6 and chapter 9

 ****
 **Infinite Loop with example**